 After having experienced the frenzy of Saigon by day, discover the lively local street tour by night.
 Join the locals then have chance to sample authentic Vietnamese food.
 Start the tour around 1830 and try “banh xeo” which is a large rice pancake filled with vegetables, shrimps and pork.
 The second stop will be made at the Tan Dinh Market for street food with a delicious local soup inspired by Chinese recipes.
 Next, it is time for a tasty “com suon non nuong muoi ot”, a local dish with rice and pork ribs.
 Cross a busy intersection, indulge yourself with a delicious dessert and a Vietnamese coffee.
 Wrap up the experience at a live music café playing traditional Vietnamese songs.

 This morning depart the bustling Ho Chi Minh City then embark on an excursion to the Mekong Delta Region, often referred to as ‘the rice bowl of Vietnam’.
-It takes you 2 hour drive to reach the town of Cai Be in Tien Giang province.
+It takes you 2 hour drive to reach CAI BE in Tien Giang province.

 Wrap up your Vietnam Family Adventure Tour today.
 You have visited all the best highlights of Vietnam in just a short time of ten days, from picturesque landscape, tranquil villages, tasty food and cuisine to iconic museums within a culture that was once foreign but is now familiar and endlessly friendly.
 Laid back until your private transfer will ferry you to the airport where you will catch your return flight home.